matthias-reis/carda-gatsby/content/articles/2022/05/sound-space-variations-by-zak.md

 language: en
 languageLink: /2022/05/zake-sound-space-variations/
 ---
 **Zakè is about to release his new record.
 "Sound Space Variations" is a delicate and restrained sound bath.
-A mix of atmospheric, suspenseful drone sounds and meditative moments.
+A mix of atmospheric, suspenseful drone sounds and meditative aspects.
 It is an album made for those moments when we just are.**

 Zakè has managed to capture the moments that lie between sounds.
 I am sure you know those unagitated murmurs and atmospheric hisses.
 The artist connects this in-between-world and our earthly one with calm and sonorous scores, making us think about everything and nothing.